jdbohac/ccatalogue_backend/README.md

 # Calhoun Catalog Frontend repository

-This is the React front-end for an inventory cataloging app for a small steel-works shop.
+This is the front-end for an inventory cataloging app for a small steel-works shop.

 The front-end was built on React framework with Material UI for consistent styling.

 The deployed version of this site is [available here](http://calhouncatalog.herokuapp.com/).

 This app was built as my final capstone project during my tenure at General Assembly Software Engineering bootcamp.